-Stakeholder Pensions
+8 Stakeholder Pensions

-Employers who have more than five employees and do not operate a qualifying pension scheme, are required under Section 3 of the Welfare Reform and Pensions Act 1999 to designate a stakeholder pension scheme and offer their employees the opportunity to contribute to such a scheme.
+Employers who have five or more employees and do not operate a qualifying pension scheme, are required under Section 3 of the Welfare Reform and Pensions Act 1999 to designate a stakeholder pension scheme and offer their employees the opportunity to contribute to such a scheme.
 The obligation is simply to identify a scheme and collect any contributions the employees wish to make and pay them into the scheme.
-There is no obligation for the employer to contribute to a pension scheme for his employees.
+There is currently no obligation for the employer to contribute to a pension scheme for his employees.
 Failure to comply with this obligation can render the employer liable to civil penalties.

-Insurance Benefits
+9 Insurance Benefits